Timothy Snyder: Democratic backsliding in the United States

-Trump's "big lie" tears the very fabric of factuality, said Snyder, echoing Hannah Arendt, by denying verifiable reality and forcing believers to accept an illogical premise that Democrats rigged the 2020 election only for the presidency and not for members of Congress.
+According to Snyder, Trump's attempts to overturn the 2020 United States presidential election "tears the very fabric of factuality", by "denying verifiable reality" and forcing believers to accept the premise that Democrats rigged the 2020 election only for the presidency and not for members of Congress.
 It requires adoption of a conspiracy theory in which everyone is against the believer, and the high stakes of the lie demand action including violence.

-In January 2021 Snyder published an essay in The New York Times on the future of the GOP in response to the siege of the United States Capitol, blaming Trump and his "enablers", Senators Ted Cruz and Josh Hawley, for the insurrection fueled by their claims of election fraud, writing that "the breakers have an even stronger reason to see Trump disappear: It is impossible to inherit from someone who is still around.
+In January 2021 Snyder published an essay in The New York Times on the future of the GOP in response to the 2021 storming of the United States Capitol, blaming Trump and his "enablers", Senators Ted Cruz and Josh Hawley, for the insurrection fueled by their claims of election fraud, writing that "the breakers have an even stronger reason to see Trump disappear: It is impossible to inherit from someone who is still around.
 Seizing Trump's big lie might appear to be a gesture of support.
 In fact, he observed, a big lie can survive the liar, and in the case of Cruz and Hawley, it expresses a wish for Trump's political death."

 In a May 2017 interview with Salon, he warned that the Trump administration would attempt to subvert democracy by declaring a state of emergency and take full control of the government, similar to Hitler's Reichstag fire: "it's pretty much inevitable that they will try".
 He repeated the warning in Commonweal on November 2, 2020: "The plan is not to win the popular (or even the electoral) vote, but rather to stay in power some other way."
-According to Snyder, "Trump's campaign for president of the United States was basically a Russian operation."
-Snyder also warned that Trump's lies would lead to tyranny, as democracy is impossible in a society divided between true believers and everyone else, asserting that the only cure is truth.
+According to Snyder, Trump's 2016 campaign for president of the United States "was basically a Russian operation."